AGiljanovic/Hand-Gestures/README.md

     python venv

-Aside for that, all that is needed is to install the required packages then.
+Activate your venv,

+    .\venv\Scripts\activate

+And then just install the requirements

-`pip install -r requirements.txt`
+    pip install -r requirements.txt
+---
+That's it, run the files either through command promt or a code-editor and have fun.